GaryHostt/Fusion_PurchaseOrder_Integration/README.md

 This lab will show how to configure ERP as an integration trigger with the ERP adapter, and how to invoke it.

 ### Outline

+#### Pre-requisites
 1. Configure ERP to send business events to OIC
+2. Connect ERP adapter

+#### Generic REST Trigger walkthrough

+#### SaaS Trigger walkthrough
-2. Create an apiary mock endpoint
+1. Create an apiary mock endpoint
-3. Create the integration
+2. Create the integration
-4. Performan the ERP business event
+3. Performan the ERP business event
-5. Test & monitor the integration
+4. Test & monitor the integration

+#### Scheduled Invoke walkthrough

 ## Reference